Getting Started

 • Example message: Mapping expressions for saga members must point to properties.

 The "to saga" expression argument of the MapSaga(…) or ToSaga(…) methods must point directly to a property.
-Mapping to a field or to an expression is not valid.
+Mapping to a field or an expression is not valid.

 Mapping directly to a property is valid: